Strife on Windows

 Strife: Veteran Edition

 At the end of 2014, Strife: Veteran Edition was launched.
 The Veteran Edition is a re-release with some enhancements, which include widescreen support, custom resolutions with proper aspect ratio, and dynamic lighting and bloom effects.
 It also completes missing and unfinished options in the original game, such as: the planned "Capture the Chalice" multi-player mode, marking of current objectives on the auto-map, and a special HUD for the Torpedo weapon.
-You can get your copy of Strife: Veteran Edition from Gog.com for a very humble fee.
+Go get your copy of Strife: Veteran Edition.

-If you own the game and don't want to spend a few bucks on the Veteran Edition, you can also play Strife in any resolution using the ZDoom port.
-The Strife game files (STRIFE1.WAD and VOICES.WAD) cannot be used by the Doomsday engine, hence this additional ZDoom guide.
-It works pretty good on all major Windows systems including Windows 10, Windows 8 and Windows 7, but it's less configurable compared to the Doomsday Engine.
+If you own the game and don't want to spend a few bucks on the Veteran Edition, you can also play Strife in any resolution using the GZDoom port.
+You can also use the ZDoom port, but that one isn't maintained anymore.
+The Strife game files (STRIFE1.WAD and VOICES.WAD) cannot be used by the Doomsday engine, hence this additional GZDoom guide.
+It works pretty good on all major Windows systems including Windows 10, Windows 8 and Windows 7, and it works great.

 - Download Strife if you don't have the game